i0nics/super-mario-run/README.md

 OS: Windows 10 version 1507 or higher/ macOS 10.14: Mojave (Liberty) or higher

 # How to Run
-Import this project in Eclipse IDE and run the mainSMR.java file
+Import this project into Eclipse IDE and run the mainSMR.java file

 # Acknowledgements
 * Nintendo Co., Ltd.